stijn-dejongh/lovecraft_public_domain/manuscript/beyond_walls_of_sleep.md

 one and I were being recalled to bondage, though for my brother of light it would be the last time.
 The sorry planet-shell being well-nigh spent, in less than an hour my fellow would be free to pursue the oppressor along the Milky Way and past the hither stars to the very confines of infinity.

 A well-defined shock separates my final impression of the fading scene of light from my sudden and somewhat shamefaced awakening and straightening up in my chair as I saw the dying figure on the couch move hesitantly.
 Joe Slater was indeed awaking, though probably for the last time.
 As I looked more closely, I saw that in the sallow cheeks shone spots of colour which had never before been present.
 The lips, too, seemed unusual; being tightly compressed, as if by the force of a stronger character than had been Slater's.
 The whole face finally began to grow tense, and the head turned restlessly with closed eyes.
-I did not arouse the sleeping nurse, but readjusted the slightly disarranged head-bands of my telepathic "radio", intent to catch any parting message the dreamer might have to deliver.
+I did not arouse the sleeping nurse, but readjusted the slightly disarranged head-bands of my telepathic _"radio"_, intent to catch any parting message the dreamer might have to deliver.
 All at once the head turned sharply in my direction and the eyes fell open, causing me to stare in blank amazement at what I beheld.
 The man who had been Joe Slater, the Catskill decadent, was now gazing at me with a pair of luminous, expanded eyes whose blue seemed subtly to have deepened.
 Neither mania nor degeneracy was visible in that gaze, and I felt beyond a doubt that I was viewing a face behind which lay an active mind of high order.

 At this juncture my brain became aware of a steady external influence operating upon it.
 I closed my eyes to concentrate my thoughts more profoundly, and was rewarded by the positive knowledge that my long-sought mental message had come at last.
 Each transmitted idea formed rapidly in my mind, and though no actual language was employed, my habitual association of conception and expression was so great that I seemed to be receiving the message in ordinary English.

-   "Joe Slater is dead, "  came the soul-petrifying voice or agency from beyond the wall of sleep.
+_"Joe Slater is dead"_, came the soul-petrifying voice or agency from beyond the wall of sleep.
 My opened eyes sought the couch of pain in curious horror, but the blue eyes were still calmly gazing, and the countenance was still intelligently animated.
- "He is better dead, for he was unfit to bear the active intellect of cosmic entity.
+_"He is better dead, for he was unfit to bear the active intellect of cosmic entity.
 His gross body could not undergo the needed adjustments between ethereal life and planet life.
 He was too much of an animal, too little a man; yet it is through his deficiency that you have come to discover me, for the cosmic and planet souls rightly should never meet.
 He has been